niklas-scholz/flakes/README.md

-# 🍎 Niklas' nix-darwin Flakes
+# 🍎 Niklas' minimal nix-darwin configuration

-This repository contains my [nix-darwin](https://github.com/nix-darwin/nix-darwin) configuration using Nix flakes.
-It defines setups for two macOS hosts — my **work** and **private** laptops — and is intended as a solid starting point for anyone looking to configure macOS declaratively with Nix.

-> ⚠️ Still under construction — but usable as a starter template.
+A minimal, reusable flake for macOS configurations using [`nix-darwin`](https://github.com/LnL7/nix-darwin) and [`home-manager`](https://github.com/nix-community/home-manager).

+> ⚠️ This flake does **not** include any host-specific configuration — it's intended to be imported into other flakes.
+> **Use with care**: Check the configuration before applying it to your system or use it as a inspiration for your own setup.

 ---

-## 🧠 What This Repo Does
+## 🧠 What It Provides

+This flake is intended as a **clean base** for building your own `nix-darwin` system.
+It includes:

+- `mkDarwinConfiguration`: a convenience function to construct a full `nix-darwin` system.
+- `mkHomeConfiguration`: a function to create a home-manager configuration this is already executed in `mkDarwinConfiguration`.

+What it configures:

 - Uses **nix-darwin** to declaratively manage macOS configuration.
-- Defines separate setups for:

-  - `private`: My personal laptop
-  - `work`: My work-issued machine

-- Both hosts inherit from a shared base configuration, which defines common packages, settings, and module imports.

 - Manages: